10:00 AM – 11:00 AM Courses

 -

-Poetry for the People XXll: Holdovers
+Poetry for the People XXIII: State Poets Laureate

 Teacher: Charles Kamar has a bachelor's from Boston State and a master's from Boston University.
 He has taught all secondary grade levels and spent 20 years at Newton North High School.
 1n 1998, he won the Paul E. Elicker Award for Excellence in Teaching.